obmarg/dotfiles/Readme.md

 Currently the dotfiles consist of my vimrc and my bashrc.
 Most of the vimrc contains inline documentation, so feel free to have a browse and steal ideas.

+If anyone feels like cloning the repository, then it's worth mentioning that there are some configuration options very specific to me.
+I'll attempt to mention all of them in this readme, but I may forget.

+At present, _gitconfig at least will have my name & email address contained within it.
+You will probably want to update this file

 Setup.py
 ---
 The setup.py script included in this repository can be used to automatically configure a PC to make use of the dotfiles from this repository.
 Currently, it can: